TeamBlackwell/flymetothemoon/README.md

-# Learning Local Wind Fields through Range Sensing LT :zap: :helicopter:
+# Learning Local Wind Fields LT :zap: :helicopter:

-Deep Learning project to predict local wind fields in urban landscapes.
+Deep Learning project to predict local wind fields in urban landscapes through range sensing.

 This project aims to predict the local windflow around a drone in an urban environment through range sensing.
 The model does not use the entire map knowledge but rather LiDAR data to understand the structures present around it.